HungHoang108/sign-up/README.md

-#signUpPage
+A small full-stack sign up page using Nodejs, Javascript, Html, CSS, Bootstrap, and Mailchimp API.

-A challenge from Udemy bootcamp - The Complete 2022 Web Development Bootcamp by Dr. Angela Yu.
+The app is a challenge from Udemy bootcamp - The Complete 2022 Web Development Bootcamp by Dr. Angela Yu.

-The app was build using Nodejs, Javascript, Html, CSS, Bootstrap, and Mailchimp API.

-You can check out from this address https://sign-upform.herokuapp.com/
+You can check it out from this address https://sign-upform.herokuapp.com/